 It is good to avoid acid foods, temporarily, if one has an ulcer.
 These gastric reflux tips methods often can help to heal ulcers.
 (See a doctor, if you might have an ulcer).

-c) Some need to eat acidic foods, if the stomach is not producing any (or enough) acid.
-Some people need betaine hydrochloride supplements, which becomes HCl/hydrochloric acid, or, some use vinegar (acetic acid) in salads, or mixed with water, while others need to avoid eating acid foods, temporarily (see "b").
+c) Some need to eat acidic foods, if the stomach is not producing any (or enough) acid (this is true in my own case).
+Some people need betaine hydrochloride supplements, which becomes HCl/hydrochloric acid, or, some use organic apple cider vinegar (acetic acid) in salads, or mixed with water, or mixed with soups, etc., while others need to avoid eating acid foods, temporarily (see "b").
 Each person is unique.

 d) We avoid all artificial sweeteners.
 People with diabetes can read the helpful book Reversing Diabetes, by Dr. Julian Whitaker, M.D.